jjvanzon/Piano-Playing-Docs/README.md

 - [Goals](goals.md)

-    - Some possible goals I might have with my piano playing hobby.
+    - Some goals I might have with my piano playing hobby.

 - [Pieces to Play](pieces-to-play.md)